anza-xyz/solana-pay/docs/src/core/transfer-request/WALLET_INTEGRATION.md

 console.log('message: ', message);

 /**
- * Create the transaction with the parameters decoded from the URL */ const tx = await createTransaction(connection, CUSTOMER_WALLET.publicKey, recipient, amount as BigNumber, {
+ * Create the transfer with the parameters decoded from the URL */ const tx = await createTransfer(connection, payer, { recipient, amount, reference, memo });
-    reference,
-    memo,
-});

 /**
  * Send the transaction to the network